aamir-10/HEAL_HARBOUR/README.md

 4. Logistic Regression: A statistical model that predicts the probability of a binary outcome based on one or more predictor variables.

 Evaluation Results
-- ANN: Accuracy - _to be filled_
 - XGBoost: Accuracy - ~98%
-- Decision Tree Classifier: Accuracy - _to be filled_
+- Decision Tree Classifier: Accuracy - ~94%
-- Logistic Regression: Accuracy - _to be filled_
+- Logistic Regression: Accuracy - ~88%
+- Gradient Boosting Classifier - ~96%

  Conclusion
 Based on our evaluation, the XGBoost classifier demonstrates superior performance with an accuracy of approximately 98%.
 Therefore, we have selected XGBoost as the primary prediction model for our disease prediction web application.